julianwangnwu/julianwangnwu.github.io/_pages/cv.md

   * Developed a website for users to upload collected logs (**Java Spring MVC**) and to visualize those logs and their semantics interactively (**Google Catapult Trace-View JavaScript frontend**)
   * Implemented Google Catapult Trace-View to visualize recorded events and their semantics
   * Built graph databases (**neo4j**) to store the graphical dependency of system events and optimized the data import time by >100 times

-* Collaborative Online Editor for Programming Challenges *(Code editor that supports multi-users to collaborate on algorithms and designs using Angular)*
-  * Developed web application with Angular framework and Node.js to handle HTTP requests
-  * Built NoSQL database (**MongoDB**) to store the programming challenges and edited code scripts
-  * Implemented collaborative feature with **Socket.io** for code synchronization and **Redis** for fast access
-  * Deployed Python backend server in **Docker** container to execute and validate code finished by users
-  * Optimized and refactored the code execution throughput with load-balancer (**Ngix**)

 * Spring Based Web Application: Real-time Earthquake Visualization *(Real-time earthquake monitoring system using Java Spring framework)*